Barristan Selmy, art by Mike Capprotti ©.

 Appearance and Character

-Barristan is tall and has blue eyes which some consider to be sad.
+Barristan is tall and has pale blue eyes which some consider to be sad.
 He is an older man, with white hair and lined features.
+When he was young, he had blond hair.
 Some consider him handsome, at least for his age.
 Despite his advanced age, Barristan looks strong and graceful and every bit the skilled knight he was in his youth.
 He is taller than Ser Jorah Mormont but less muscular.

 Barristan is considered one of the most skilled and respected knights in the Seven Kingdoms, considered to be made of the true steel that marks a Kingsguard knight.
 Bran Stark believes him to be the greatest living knight.
 According to a semi-canon source, he is comparable in skill to the acclaimed Ser Arthur Dayne, the Sword of the Morning.